 I needed something to channel my disappointment in the marketing creativity of our industry this year, so I created:

+I was able to shout “BINGO!” in every IMTS hall.
 The clichés weren’t limited to tiny 10’ x 20’ exhibits, either; many of my photos in the collage came from the multi-million dollar exhibits at the front.

-The marketing cliché problem has only gotten worse over time.
+The cliché problem has only gotten worse over time.
 Something must be done.
 Here’s an easy three-step process that will result in you destroying marketing clichés from your messaging once and for all.

 These words used to be compelling.
 But now they’re used so often across so many industries that they’ve lost all meaning.
 Avoid at all costs.